ollionorg/cloud-bigtable-ecosystem/cassandra-bigtable-migration-tools/cassandra-bigtable-proxy/docs/limitations.md

 SELECT * FROM keyspace.table ORDER BY column1 ASC LIMIT 10;

 -- Not Supported:
-SELECT * FROM keyspace.table ORDER BY 1 ASC;  -- Column index not supported
 SELECT * FROM keyspace.table ORDER BY column1, column2 ASC;  -- Multiple columns not supported
 SELECT * FROM keyspace.table ORDER BY collection_column ASC;  -- Collection columns not supported
 ```